What is Safeguarding & Why is it Important?

 Organisational or institutional abuse – Neglect and poor care within an institution or specific care setting.
 The abuse may occur in a hospital or care home or in one’s own residence.
 It may be a sole incident or a series of incidents.
 Inadequate safeguarding policies and procedures are often the cause of organisational abuse cases.

-Physical abuse – This definition covers any type of physical assault such as hitting, slapping, pushing, kicking and so on.
-Physical abuse can also include unauthorised restraint, misuse of medication, involuntary isolation, force-feeding or withholding food and deliberately making a person’s environment uncomfortable.
+Physical abuse – This definition covers any type of physical harm, such as hitting, slapping, pushing, kicking and so on.
+Physical abuse can also include unauthorised restraint, misuse of medication, involuntary isolation, force-feeding or withholding food, and deliberately making a person’s environment uncomfortable.

 Sexual abuse – Sexual abuse encompasses rape, sexual assault or sexual acts to which an adult did not give their consent or was pressured into participating.
 This includes acts such as indecent exposure, sexual harassment, inappropriate teasing, innuendo, looking or touching, as well as being subjected to pornography or being made to witness sexual acts.